pivot-access-ltd/bma-offline-docs/src/how-to-change-maas-settings-6347.md

  - You can specify the duration in weeks, days, hours, and/or minutes.
  - Access the MAAS web interface and log in with your credentials.

-2. Navigate to the settings section or preferences.
+2. Navigate to *Settings > Security > Session timeout*.

-3. Look for the session timeout or expiration settings.

-4. Enter the desired duration for the session timeout.
+3. Enter the desired duration for the session timeout.
 Use the appropriate format options (e.g., "2 weeks," "14 days," "336 hours," or "20,160 minutes").

-5. Be sure to save the changes.
+4. Be sure to save the changes.

+[note]
 Please note that after changing the session expiration time, MAAS will automatically log out all users.
 The new session timeout will apply for subsequent logins.
+[/note]

 <a href="#heading--Security-IPMI-settings"><h2 id="heading--Security-IPMI-settings">Security > IPMI settings</h2></a>

 MAAS provides options to configure the IPMI (Intelligent Platform Management Interface) settings for your systems.
-Follow these instructions to configure the MAAS-generated IPMI settings:

 <a href="#heading--MAAS-generated-IPMI-username"><h3 id="heading--MAAS-generated-IPMI-username">MAAS-generated IPMI username</h3></a>

 The MAAS-generated IPMI username is set to "maas" by default.
 This username is used for IPMI authentication.

 <a href="#heading--K-g-BMC-Key"><h3 id="heading--K-g-BMC-Key">K_g BMC key</h3></a>